Philippine Passport Requirements and Online Appointment

 For lost passports and other special cases, additional documents are required.
 Read the Additional Requirements for special cases in the Passport Application.

-This is for a New passport-Adult application.
+Requirements for a New passport-Adult application.

 1. Confirmed Online Appointment

 Before applying for a passport, one should secure an Online Appointment (click here).
-But if you belong to these lists of people who may avail the courtesy lane, then you don’t need an appointment anymore.
+But if you belong to these lists of people who may avail of the courtesy lane, then you don’t need an appointment anymore.

 2. Personal Appearance